top of page

 Director Leap Children's Therapy

 Elaine works towards supporting infants, children and families to maximise their potential to achieve their goals.
-Elaine’s approach includes understanding a child’s key areas of need and matches the most appropriate approach to support their needs.
+Elaine’s approach includes understanding a child’s key areas of need and matching the most appropriate approach to support their needs.
 This may include exclusive or a combination of approaches such as sensory integration; sensory motor; relationship based; developmental; auditory focused; trauma informed, cognitive or functional interventions.

 Elaine loves to be outdoors, walking in the forest, gardening and trips to the local attractions.